 Multicolor PCB coupons can still be obtained very easily as they are exchanged 1:1 from points.

-I wrote most of this post while collecting the projects in one order and before paying for it, but when I finally assembled everything and tried to pay, I realized that JLCPCB has gone on account-blocking frenzy, and my account got under the roller too.
-I had to switch to another account with no bonus coupons, and haven’t ordered all of the projects mentioned here.
-What I wrote about ordering process is experiece that you get before checking out the cart, which is where my account stopped working.
+I wrote most of this post while collecting the projects in one order and before paying for it, but when I finally assembled everything and tried to pay, I realized that JLCPCB has gone on account-blocking frenzy, and my account got under the steamroller too.
+I had to switch to another account with no bonus coupons, and haven’t (yet) ordered all of the projects mentioned here.
+What I wrote about the ordering process is from experience that you get before checking out the cart, which is where my account stopped working.

 So, while I am amazed at what JLCPCB offers in terms of affordable technology, I cannot recommend it with the current state of geopolitical affairs.
-Look at someone who has not (yet) performed carpet account blocking.
+Better to look at someone who has not (yet) performed carpet-bombing of accounts.

 Christmas dog greetings decoration